 For a new puppy that may have some separation anxiety, we have used the Snuggle Puppy.

 We recommend purchasing a Kong.
 Kongs are great for filling with peanut butter when your puppy is left alone in the house, the challenge of getting the peanut butter out will keep them entertained and help stop them missing you.
 Just make sure the peanut butter does not contain Xylitol as this is dangerous for dogs.

-We purchase most of our toys from Amazon, they often run a buy four, get the fifth free deal and ship free with prime.
+We purchase most of our toys from Chewy, they often have special deals available.
 Tennis balls are also a great toy option.

 Out & About